 And while you might feel this is all ‘busying’ you up, it’s actually getting you nowhere closer to your career and life goals.

 I read many books like Busy by Tony Crabbe to help find a solution.
-And while the subject of ‘business’ is probably a topic for another blog post, this book helped me reach a point where I realised ‘enough was enough.’
+And while the subject of ‘busyness’ is probably a topic for another blog post, this book helped me reach a point where I realised ‘enough was enough.’
 It was time to re-evaluate my priorities, take proper control of my time and ask myself the question ‘Where do you want to go with your freelance career?’

 I go everywhere with my iphone and use it for inputting notes, important calendar dates and doing voice recordings wherever I go.
 But I just couldn’t live without the traditional pen and paper.
 I love doodling, making to-do lists and writing down travel bucket lists and things I want to achieve.
 There’s something therapeutic about putting pen to paper.
 BC still laughs at me for having a traditional paper diary.